 Finca de Raúl Reyes

-In Viñales there is a big business with the subject of visits to coffee and tobacco plantations, and the sale of cigars, etc. Visiting one of these plantations is something that we had to recommend in this guide of things to do in Viñales in 4 days.
+In Viñales there is a big business in coffee and tobacco plantation visits and the sale of cigars, etc. Visiting one of these plantations is something that we had to recommend in this guide of things to do in Viñales for 4 days.

-Normally for these excursions are usually offered guides that take you to the plantations.
-However, these will take you to certain plantations where the prices of these products are more expensive and where a commission is taken when they get their customers to buy.
-This is very typical especially in the so-called Valle del Silencio, which we did not visit.
+Normally, these excursions are offered by guides that take you to the plantations.
+However, they will take you to certain plantations where prices of these products are more expensive and the guides get a commission when their customers buy something.
+This is very typical, especially in the so-called Valle del Silencio, which we did not visit.

-Raúl Reyes is the exception.
-This humble peasant does not ask for anything in exchange for his time explaining the life in the countryside and his work, the cultivation of tobacco and coffee.
+Raúl Reyes is an exception.
+This humble farmer does not ask for anything in exchange for his time explaining life in the countryside and his work in cultivating tobacco and coffee.

-We thought he was very kind, letting us explore his plantations and the tobacco leaves drying house; so we asked him to sell us a souvenir to take it to Spain.
-The prices were very good and the quality unsurpassed.
-We thought it was much more authentic than the plantations of which I have spoken before, where the main goal is selling to the tourist as much as possible.
+We thought he was very kind to let us explore his plantations and see the tobacco leaves drying house, so we asked him to sell us a souvenir to take it to Spain.
+The prices were very good and at unsurpassed quality.
+We thought it was much more authentic than the other plantations, where the main goal is sell as much as possible to tourists.

-To give you an idea of the prices of the Finca de Raúl Reyes, a half-liter bottle full of roasted coffee beans cost us 4 CUC.
-5 normal cigars or 10 small cigars 5 CUC.
-Other foreigners we met told us that they paid 50 CUC for 10 cigars; 5 times more than the price we paid.
+To give you an idea of the prices at the Finca de Raúl Reyes, a half-liter bottle full of roasted coffee beans cost us 4 CUC.
+5 normal cigars or 10 small cigars for 5 CUC.
+Other foreigners we met told us that they paid 50 CUC for 10 cigars, 5 times more than the price we paid.

 In addition, the site is very beautiful and relaxing.
-We ordered some lemon and sugar cane juice and mamey juice (a fruit that we did not even know existed) for 1 CUC each and we lay down in a hammock.
+We ordered some lemon and sugar cane juice as well as mamey juice (a fruit that we did not even know existed) for 1 CUC each while we laid down in a hammock.

-Once prepared we decided to ascend to a viewpoint, leaving the bicycles in the Finca de Raúl Reyes.
+Once ready, we decided to ascend to a viewpoint, leaving our bicycles at the Finca de Raúl Reyes.

 The road is not well marked.
 The indications are in the KML file attached above.

-The road opens to reach a reservoir.
-If we continue straight we will go up a hill where we have panoramic views of the valley.
-By deviating to the right we will arrive at the Cueva de la Vaca, as we will tell you in the next section.
+The road branches off which takes you to a reservoir.
+If we continued straight, we would go up a hill that ends in panoramic views of the valley.
+By diverting to the right, we arrived at the Cueva de la Vaca, as we will tell you in the next section.

-The way to the viewpoint is very simple but you have to know in advance that the existing fences are not to cut your way, but so that the animals do not escape.
-Do not feel bad jumping them because you are not entering anywhere where there is a restriction in the way.
+The way to the viewpoint is very simple but you have to know in advance that the existing fences are not to stop you, but so that the animals do not escape.
+Do not feel bad jumping over them because you are not entering anywhere that is restricted.

-Once you know this and follow the path up the hill, you will have the entire valley behind you.
-Do not expect a viewpoint with a sign indicating that it is a viewpoint.
-Simply from there the views are very beautiful.
+Following the path up the hill, you will have the entire valley behind you.
+Do not expect a viewpoint sign indicating that it is a viewpoint.
+From there, the views are very beautiful.

-From here start a lot of climbing points as we could see in the hooks placed on the walls of the hummock.
+From here you will see the start of a lot of climbing routes as we could see in the bolts placed on the walls of the hummock.

 Cueva de la Vaca

-Receding the path and walking along the way that borders the reservoir, we reach the Cueva de la Vaca (The Cow Cave).
+Walking along the reservoir back at the path, we reached the Cueva de la Vaca (The Cow Cave).

-According to our map, the cave had an exit on the other side of the hill, but we did not see a ray of light from the end of the cave.
-In addition, we heard a lot of bats and when we pointed with the phone flashlight, they started to fly.
+According to our map, the cave had an exit on the other side of the hill, but we did not see a ray of light at the end of the cave.
+In addition, we heard a lot of bats who started to fly when we pointed around with a phone flashlight.

-After a few minutes of indecision, hesitating whether to go over it or turn around, we heard voices coming from the back of the cavern and soon after we saw lights from flashlights.
-The couple who came back told us that it was completely safe to cross the cave so we crossed it almost in the dark.
+After a few minutes of indecision, hesitating whether to go through it or turn around, we heard voices coming from the back of the cavern and soon after we saw flashlights.
+A couple who came back told us that it was completely safe to cross the cave so we did it and almost in the dark.

-The truth is that the views on the other side were nothing spectacular since everything was covered with weeds and nothing interesting was seen.
-However it was funny going under all those placidly sleeping bats.
+The views on the other side were nothing spectacular since everything was covered with weeds and nothing interesting was seen.
+Nonetheless, it was funny going under all those placidly sleeping bats.

 4rd day in viñales – OTHER THINGS TO DO